| | |

 |

-Spirit beings
+| Spirit beings are glorious

 and bright.